wangren09/wangren09.github.io/_pages/resume.md

 **Skills**
 ======
-* Proficiency with Matlab, Python, DyNet, and TensorFlow
+* Proficiency with Matlab, Python, DyNet, PyTorch, and TensorFlow
-* Experienced in Java, R, C/C++, C#, and PyTorch
+* Experienced in Java, R, C/C++, and C#

 **Miscellaneous**
 ======